WDI-203/fullstackauthrequirements/Week3-Auth.md

   * Add two new text input fields and hook them up to username and password (the input fields should set the values for the two state variables)
   * Import the following functions from ./src/Auth.js: registerUser and loginUser
   * Add a button called Signup with the following functionality in the async onClick handler:
+    * The function should call registerUser and pass in the username and password as arguments:
+      * registerUser(username, password)
     * It should call props.setIsAuthLoading(true)
-    * The function should call await registerUser and pass in the username and password as arguments:
+    * It should await for registerUser to return true
-      * const registerResult = await registerUser(username, password);
-    * If registerResult returned true, it should call loginUser with the username and password as arguments
+    * If registerUser returned true, it should call loginUser with the username and password as arguments
     * If loginUser returned true, it should:
       * Call props.setIsAuthLoading(false)
       * Programmatically redirect to "/"